 Members of the university must keep a sufficient distance (at least 1.5 m) from other people.
 In situations where strong aerosol formation is to be expected (e.g. longer speeches), we ask you to increase or the distance to at least 3 meters.
-If this is not possible, the person speaking should put on a mouth-nose covering.
-Where it is not possible to keep a minimum distance in the office or in meetings or if there are less than 10m2 available per person in rooms with several people, you must wear a mouth-nose covering or alternative protective measures must be taken by superiors (e.g. different workplace).
+If this is not possible, the person speaking should put on a medical face mask.
+Where it is not possible to keep a minimum distance in the office or in meetings or if there are less than 10m2 available per person in rooms with several people, you must wear a medical face mask or alternative protective measures must be taken by superiors (e.g. different workplace).
 Please refer to the hygiene concept for details.

 Note for superiors: For office workplaces, the room capacities of the facilities must be fully used and work must be organized in such a way that occupancy of rooms by more than one employee can be avoided or sufficient protective distance is provided.

 - Individual offices must be aired at least every 60 minutes.

 - Rooms used by several persons and common rooms must be thoroughly aired at least every 20 minutes or should have a continuous flow of air.